frankwei98/wechat-waifu-bot/README.md

 The author is a Python rookie,and this program is UNDER DEVELOPMENT.

-PLEASE DON'T USE THIS CODE IN PRODUCTION
+PLEASE DON'T USE THIS CODE IN PRODUCTION ENVIRONMENT

 ## Install

 1. Install wxpy dependency

 > pip install -U wxpy

+2. Run the bot & scan QRCode to login WeChat

+> python bot.py

+3. Send keyword,end with `.waifu` to your bot, the bot will reply with waifu images url

 ## Contributing